 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Industrial Electrician Trade Regulations.
+1 These trade regulations may be cited as the Industrial Electrician Trade Regulations.

 2 (1) In these regulations,

-(d) “industrial electrician trade” means the occupation of industrial electrician, consisting of installing, calibrating, troubleshooting, repairing, servicing, and carrying out preventive maintenance on electrical equipment in industrial establishments, including preparing reports.
+“industrial electrician trade” means the occupation of an industrial electrician, consisting of installing, calibrating, troubleshooting, repairing, servicing and carrying out preventive maintenance on electrical equipment in industrial establishments, including preparing reports.

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by an industrial electrician apprentice is a percentage of the wage for an industrial electrician journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by an industrial electrician apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for an industrial electrician journeyperson in the same place of employment, as set out in the following table: